internet-computer-protocol/evm-rpc-canister/DeepDive.md

 ### Idempotency issues because of one HTTP outcall per node in the subnet

 HTTP outcalls result in one HTTP outcall per node in the subnet and the results are then combined after filtering through a Transform function.
 Some Ethereum RPC calls may not be idempotent or may vary which will cause the call to be reported as a failure as there will be no consensus on the result.
-In particular `provider_request_cost` may be accepted only once and subsequent calls may result in a duplicate error.
 Furthermore this behavior may differ by service provider.
 Users should be aware of this and use appropriate caution and/or a different solution.